corneliusmunz/legoino/README.md

 [![GitHub release (latest SemVer)](https://img.shields.io/github/v/release/corneliusmunz/legoino)](https://github.com/corneliusmunz/legoino/releases/latest/)
 # Legoino

+*Disclaimer*: LEGO® is a trademark of the LEGO Group of companies which does not sponsor, authorize or endorse this project.

-Arduino Library for controlling all kinds of Powered UP devices.
+Arduino Library for controlling all kinds of *LEGO* Powered UP devices.
 From the two port hub, move hub (e.g. boost), duplo train hub, technic hub to several devices like distance and color sensor, tilt sensor, train motor, remote control, speedometer, etc. you can control almost everthing with that library and your Arduino sketch.

 It is also possible to use the "old" Power Function IR Modules and control them via an IR LED connected to a PIN of your ESP32 device.
 With the Hub emulation function you can even control an "old" Power Function Light or Motor with the Powered Up App.

-*Disclaimer*: LEGO® is a trademark of the LEGO Group of companies which does not sponsor, authorize or endorse this project.

 ## Quickstart
 You can find a step by step instruction to your first Legoino project on the following link: [Quickstart Tutorial](doc/QUICKSTART.md)